 - Cinnamon sticks

-- 1.75 oz Toasted Coconut-infused High West Double Rye!
+- 1.75 ounces Toasted Coconut-infused High West Double Rye!

 - Toasted, grated coconut and grated Cinnamon

-Method: Shake ingredients w/ ice, strain over ice and garnish w/ coconut and cinnamon.
+- Shake ingredients with ice, strain over ice, and garnish with coconut and cinnamon.

 - 1 cup unsweetened shredded coconut and 2 ounces Raw Cane Sugar (Three Brothers) mixed together and placed on a sheet pan.